Config files

 max_depth: 10

-Accepted values: true or false
+Accepted values: true, false

 enable_find_mtime: true